Restaurants in Central

 VEA Restaurant ★ 4.7

-VEA Restaurant on the 30th floor of The Wellington is chef Vicky Cheng's Chinese-French tasting room with one Michelin star, a 25 seat counter and the open kitchen running the length of the room.
+VEA Restaurant on the 30th floor of The Wellington is chef Vicky Cheng's Chinese-French tasting room with one Michelin star, a 25 seat counter and the open.

 Signature: Hairy crab with crispy rice, Smoked Iberico char siu, Wagyu with black pepper jus